projectmesa/mesa/docs/intro-tutorial.rst

     from mesa.space import MultiGrid

-We instantiate a grid with height and width parameters, and a boolean as to whether the grid is toriodal.
-Let's make width and height model parameters, in addition to the number of agents, and have the grid always be toriodal.
+We instantiate a grid with height and width parameters, and a boolean as to whether the grid is toroidal.
+Let's make width and height model parameters, in addition to the number of agents, and have the grid always be toroidal.
 We can place agents on a grid with the grid's ``place_agent`` method, which takes an agent and an (x, y) tuple of the coordinates to place the agent.

 .. code-block:: python